fbcosentino/godot-madtalk/docs/help.md

 If having a sequential container with buttons (e.g. `VBoxContainer` with a list of `TextureButton`) is not how your game works, and you want to manually assemble and control your menus from code, you can use the external menu feature.
 It uses a signal and a method call to interface your game code with MadTalk.
 To use the external menu feature, simply don't assign anything to `Dialog Buttons Container`.
 If that field is empty, MadTalk will assume you're using custom menus.

-If you're using that feature and the dialog reaches a menu, MadTalk will not handle the buttons, instead it will emit the `external_menu_requested` signal passing gwo `Array` arguments: the list of options the menu should have (as Array of a custom resource), and the metadata for those options (as Array of Dictionaries.
+If you're using that feature and the dialog reaches a menu, MadTalk will not handle the buttons, instead it will emit the `external_menu_requested` signal passing two `Array` arguments: the list of options the menu should have (as `Array` of `DialogNodeOptionsData` - a custom resource), and the metadata for those options (as `Array` of `Dictionary`).
 You do whatever you want with this information.

 When your custom code decides which of the options should be selected, you call the `select_menu_option(option_index)` method, where `option_index` is the index of the option you selected, from the Array passed in the signal above.